Republic of Letters: Printing press

-Very soon after the introduction of printing with moveable type, the Republic of Letters became closely identified with the press.
 The printing press also played a prominent role in the establishment of a community of scientists who could easily communicate their discoveries through the establishment of widely disseminated journals.
 Because of the printing press, authorship became more meaningful and profitable.
 The main reason was that it provided correspondence between the author and the person who owned the printing presses – the publisher.
 This correspondence allowed the author to have a greater control of its production and distribution.
-The channels opened up by the great publishing houses provided a gradual movement towards an international Respublica with set channels of communication and particular points of focus (e.g. university towns and publishing houses), or simply the home of a respected figure.